Optimal Degenerations of K-unstable Fano threefolds

 The convex hull of these points is an Okounkov body of $X_0$ since $R$ is generated by $R_1$.
-In order to make the Okounkov body compatible with the $\IG_m$-action, we may shift the first coordinate by one, and get a polytope $\BO$ which lives in $-1\le s\le 2$.
+In order to make the Okounkov body compatible with the $\IG_m$-action, we may shift the first coordinate by $A_{X_0}(\tH)=1$ (see for example \cite[Section 2.4]{Wang24}), and get a polytope $\BO$ which lives over $s\in [-1, 2]$ (the moment polytope of the $\IG_m$-action).
 This Okounkov body $\BO$ is spanned by vertices